 Resource Investing News Featured Stock

-Enertopia’s lithium recovery technology (ENERLET) is nearing the third stage of a multi-phase testing program with phase two results due out in Q1 2017.
-The results will help determine the location for a planned pilot plant.
+Enertopia’s lithium recovery technology (ENERLET) is in the second stage bench testing of a US $200,000 – multi phase testing program.
+Positive results will help determine the location for a planned pilot plant.

-Concurrently, Enertopia is exploring a portfolio of three prospective lithium projects in Nevada and reviewing other mineral projects.
+Concurrently, Enertopia is exploring their 100% owned lithium Dan Lode and Steve placer claims in Clayton Valley, NV.
 Nevada is home to the only brine based producing lithium operation in North America as well as Tesla’s Gigafactory 1.

 “We see a high potential for opportunity in the lithium space as the cost of the electric drive train reaches parity with the internal combustion engine,” said Robert McAllister, President and CEO of Enertopia.
 “Similar to what happened in the solar photovoltaic market, the cost of a unit of lithium-ion battery production per kilowatt hour has come down exponentially in the past five to seven years.
 Once more than $1,000 per kilowatt hour for energy storage capacity, the cost is now below $400 per kilowatt hour.
 Sometime between 2020 and 2025, the cost to store energy is expected to reach parity with the internal combustion engine, leading to a transformation in demand for electric vehicles.
 This will mark a major positive turning point in the demand for battery-grade lithium.”